ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_configuration.rst

 For more details and a full listing of available configurations go to :ref:`configuration_settings<ansible_configuration_settings>`.

-Starting with Ansible version 2.4, you can use the :ref:`ansible-config` command-line utility to list your available options and inspect the current values.
+You can use the :ref:`ansible-config` command-line utility to list your available options and inspect the current values.

 For in-depth details, see :ref:`ansible_configuration_settings`.